A Refinement of the Spanning Surface Defect in $3$ and $4$ Dimensions: Spanning Surface Defect Gaps via Connected Sums

 \subsection{Acknowledgements}

-We thank David Futer for a series of enlightening discussions about the context and potential implications of this work.
+We thank David Futer and Josh Howie for enlightening discussions about the context and potential implications of this work.
 We further thank the participants of the Philadelphia Area Contact / Topology (PACT) Seminar for their feedback on a presentation of work in progress.